-What is ambient abuse?
+What is Ambient Abuse?

 The goal of ambient abuse is to control the victim by eroding their sense of self and making them feel powerless.

 The narcissist will use gaslighting, learned helplessness, and isolation to keep their victim ensnared, thus securing an ongoing source of narcissistic supply.

 1. Inducing Disorientation and Confusion

-The abuser may also accuse the victim of being crazy, paranoid, or overreacting when they express their concerns.
+The abuser may also accuse the victim of being crazy, paranoid or overreacting when they express their concerns.

-They may also withhold information that the victim needs in order to make decisions, such as not telling them when bills are due or what the consequences of certain actions will be.
+They may also withhold information that the victim needs in order to make decisions, such as not telling them when bills are due to be paid or what the consequences of certain actions will be.

 3. Shared Psychosis